 - Like so many foods, cevapi will vary depending on what country you’re in.
-The Serbians make this sausage with a combination of lamb, beef, and also pork can be added to the mix.
+The Serbians make this sausage with a combination of lamb and beef, and sometimes add pork to the mix.
 Bulgarians and Croatians tend to leave out the lamb and make their sausages longer and thinner than the short, fat Bosnian ones.

 How to eat Cevapi

-Cevapi is most commonly served in a flatbread such as a pita or lepinja along with sliced sweet onion.
+The best way to eat cevapi is in a flatbread, such as a pita or lepinja, along with sliced sweet onion.
 Serve with sour cream or a sweet red pepper sauce known as ajvar.
 Fries or potato wedges are another popular accompaniment.

 How to store cevapi

-Uncooked cevapi can be shaped and then frozen in a single layer in an airtight container.
+You can shape uncooked cevapi and freeze it in a single layer in an airtight container.
 These sausages should last two to three months when positioned at the back of the freezer.
 When you’re ready to use them, transfer them to the fridge and allow to thaw for a few hours.
-Alternatively, the sausages can be cooked on the grill from frozen.
+Alternatively, you can cook them on a grill without having to thaw them.

 Commonly asked questions

 Cevapi is a mild-tasting sausage that usually has a garlicky flavor with a slightly spicy, smoky undertone thanks to the addition of paprika.
 It has a fine texture compared to Italian sausage and the absence of sausage casings makes it easy to chew.

 What does ajvar taste like?